ashpursglove/Ashs_Cable_Tray_Calculator/README.md

 All computed instantly, accurately, and without Excel asking whether you’d like to “Enable Circular References.”

 - #### Warnings
-Loud, colourful warnings before gravity, Civil Defense, or your project manager destroy you.
+Loud, colourful warnings before gravity, Civil Defense, or your project manager rearrange your insides.

 - #### Save & Load Configurations
 Because nobody wants to rebuild a 40-row cable table from scratch every morning.